Posted October 29, 2025

 Can I vote early in Pennsylvania?

 Early voting is available at your local election office or other designated locations by completing the entire mail-in voting process on the spot.
 You can also return a completed mail-in ballot at early voting centers.
-If you are registered to vote in Philadelphia, consider visiting one of 10 Satellite Election Offices to vote early.
+The 2025 deadline to apply for a mail-in ballot in Pennsylvania has already passed.
+However, if you already have one, consider visiting one of 10 Satellite Election Offices to vote early.
 The closest one to Temple is at 2301 N. Broad St. Remember: If you return your voted mail-in or absentee ballot, then you cannot vote at your polling place on Election Day.

 How do I learn more about who is running?

-Nonpartisan candidate guides for important 2024 races can be found at guides.vote or on the Temple Votes website.
+Nonpartisan candidate guides for important 2025 races can be found at guides.vote.

 No, so plan your day now!
 This is especially important if you do not live close to campus and need to travel.